When to migrate from PostSharp to Metalama

 Consider migrating to Metalama if:

-- your project relies on a platform to which PostSharp will not be ported (for example, an ARM64 build environment or WinUI projects), or
+• Your project is dependent on a platform that will not support PostSharp (for instance, an ARM64 build environment or WinUI projects), or

-DO NOT migrate to Metalama at the moment if:
+DO NOT migrate to Metalama at this time if:

-your project relies on a platform that is supported by PostSharp, but not by Metalama (for instance, a pre-2020 platform):
+• Your project depends on a platform that is supported by PostSharp but not by Metalama (for example, a pre-2020 platform):

-your project relies on PostSharp features that have not yet been ported to Metalama.
-For details, see Status of the migration of PostSharp features to Metalama.
+• Your project depends on PostSharp features that have not yet been ported to Metalama.
+For more details, refer to Status of the migration of PostSharp features to Metalama.

-- your company has a large team on a business-critical mission with a tight deadline and therefore prefers the production-honed PostSharp (2008) over the relatively new Metalama (2023).
+• Your company has a large team working on a business-critical project with a tight deadline and prefers the tried-and-tested PostSharp (2008) over the relatively new Metalama (2023).